The Best Natural Insect Repellents

 ♥ Neem Oil

-Neem oil smells disgusting.
-But it is very good at keeping bugs away.
+Neem oil smells weird but it is very good at keeping bugs away.
 We use this if the mozzies are really, really bad.
 It works really, really well but yeah… stinky!
-You should be able to find it at health food stores or pharmacies.
-You could also try this Neem roll on which is neem oil mixed with some essential oils.
+Find out more here.

 ♥ Wristbands and Patches